epoberezkin/poberezkin.com/posts/2021-04-21-What I wish somebody told me when I was learning Haskell.md

 ### Do use recommendations from FP Complete

-Using `ReaderT` monad transformer (or `MonadReader` class) with [unliftio](https://hackage.haskell.org/package/unliftio) library would save you a lot of time when you get to handling exceptions (all real applications need it) [8].
+Using `ReaderT` monad transformer (or `MonadReader` class) with [unliftio](https://hackage.haskell.org/package/unliftio) library would save you a lot of time when you get to handling exceptions (all real applications need it) [^msnoyman].

-If the application is large, you can have a polymorphic type of the environment in each application component, that only requires a particular property in the environment, without being able to access the whole, and without the need to recompile a module when the type of the environment changes - no need for a large shared global object [9].
+If the application is large, you can have a polymorphic type of the environment in each application component, that only requires a particular property in the environment, without being able to access the whole, and without the need to recompile a module when the type of the environment changes - no need for a large shared global object [^hasfield].

 I am finding it also effective to have `MonadError` in the stack, but you may prefer normal exceptions.
 To me it feels "cleaner" to pass logical errors as `Either`, and without `MonadError` you would be either constantly handling them with `case` or with double functor applications (`<$$>`) - with `MonadError` the code is much simpler and in the end you still get `Either` from evaluating it with `runExceptT`.